Here’s to the crazy ones

-This is why technological disruption and social critique make such a good match.
-Social critique takes on the status quo, but by itself would erode the social order completely.
+This is why technological disruption and critical theory make such a good match.
+Critical theory takes on the status quo, but by itself would erode the social order completely.
 Technology disrupts legacy institutions, but by itself has no telos.
-Social critique gives technology license to tear down and technological disruption gives critique the tools it needs to rebuild.
+Critical theory gives technology license to tear down and technological disruption gives critique the tools it needs to rebuild.
 Although neither puts forward a constructive vision of the future, they are enough to engender a new sort of common ground.

 This sort of common ground, however, will never be enough.
 In the new common ground there is no justice, no truth, and no legitimately-held power.
 There is only disruption and change for its own sake.